pinknoiz/TheConductor/readme.md

 The Conductor
 ========================

-Toolset for making musical applications with Unity and Max.
+Toolset for making musical applications with Unity, Max and Ableton.

 ## Goals
 - Create examples for interacting with music and spatial environments.